ninjaboy/book-exploring-async-basics/src/2_async_history.md

 > If you want to learn more about this kind of threaded multitasking I recommend reading my previous book about [green threads](https://cfsamson.gitbook.io/green-threads-explained-in-200-lines-of-rust/).
 This is a nice introduction where you'll be able to get the basic knowledge you need about threads, contexts, stacks and scheduling.

-## Hyperthreading
+## Hyper-threading

 As CPUs evolved and added more functionality, such as several ALUs (Arithmetic Logic Units), and additional logic units, the CPU manufacturers realized that the entire CPU was never utilized fully.
 For example, when an operation only required some parts of the CPU, an instruction could be run on the ALU simultaneously.
-This became the start of Hyperthreading.
+This became the start of hyper-threading.

 You see, on your computer today that it has i.e. 6 cores, and 12 logical cores.
-This is exactly where Hyperthreading comes in.
+This is exactly where hyper-threading comes in.
 It "simulates" two cores on the same core by using unused parts of the CPU to drive progress on thread "2" simultaneously as it's running the code on thread "1".
 It does this by using a number of smart tricks (like the one with the ALU).

-Now, having hyperthreading, we could actually offload some work on one thread while keeping the UI interactive by responding to events in the second thread even though we only had one CPU core thereby utilizing our hardware better.
+Now, having hyper-threading, we could actually offload some work on one thread while keeping the UI interactive by responding to events in the second thread even though we only had one CPU core thereby utilizing our hardware better.

 > You might wonder about the performance of Hyper Threading?
 >
-> It turns out that Hyperthreading has been continuously improved since the '90s.
+> It turns out that hyper-threading has been continuously improved since the '90s.
 > Since you're not actually running two CPU's there will be some operations that
 > need to wait for each other to finish.
-The performance gain of hyperthreading
+The performance gain of hyper-threading
 > compared to multithreading in a single core seems to be [somewhere close
 > to 30 %](https://en.wikipedia.org/wiki/Hyper-threading#Performance_claims) but
 > it largely depends on the workload.